Max Nagy

-Max Nagy is an English rugby union player, currently playing for United Rugby Championship side Ospreys.
-His preferred position is wing or fullback.
+Max Nagy (born 13 June 1999) is a professional rugby union player, currently playing for United Rugby Championship side Ospreys as a wing or fullback.

 Career

 Nagy was born in Buckingham, and played youth rugby for Buckingham RFC.
 He was part of the Northampton Saints academy, playing as an outside half.
 After being released, he returned to Buckingham RFC, before a playing stint in New Zealand.
 Nagy later attended Swansea University, and played for the university team as a fullback and wing.

 While at Swansea University, he signed for Swansea RFC and was part of the Ospreys Development side.